Maybe you are thinking of coming to an LLL meeting, and have found your local group.

 Meetings are led by an accredited LLL Leader (breastfeeding counsellor).
-There’ll be time at the start to get settled in and meet people.
-At the start of the discussion we’ll all go round and introduce ourselves and our little ones.
+There’s time at the start to get settled in and meet people.
+Then usually we all go round and introduce ourselves and our little ones.
 There’s often a suggested topic, such as breastfeeding in the early days, introducing solids, or feeding an older baby, although it’s all quite informal and relaxed.
 People are invited to raise any questions or things they’d like to talk about relating to breastfeeding – however, there is no need to talk at all if you don’t want to, you can sit back, relax, mother your little one and simply listen to what’s being said.
 The mums present often describe their own experiences, and offer support to each other.

 At LLL, your baby’s needs come first.
 Please feel free to feed your baby, rock your baby, change your baby, pop out for some fresh air, leave early, leave late, whatever your baby needs in that moment.
+No one will tut at you for arriving late, or leaving early, and we are very used to babies crying and toddlers needing to roam around.
 Just please be mindful of the other mums who are listening, and treat their words in confidence.

 Meetings are confidential and you may hear a whole range of ideas and experiences on breastfeeding.
 There is definitely not ‘one LLL way’ to breastfeed or mother your child.
 Please take what works for you from the suggestions and leave the rest behind.
 You can chat over anything that you hear in more detail with your Leader at any point.